mille-s/WebNLG-2020_Metrics/README.md

 It takes about 15-20 minutes to evaluate one output file in English (1,779 texts) with all metrics, and about 1-2 minutes without TER.

-## Details about the cells
-- Cell#1: to download and install metrics, download data and original code, clone repos, install python dependencies.
+**Cell#1**: to download and install metrics, download data and original code, clone repos, install python dependencies.<br>
-- Cell#2: to create a slightly modififed version of the evaluation and reference data creation codes.
+**Cell#2**: to create a slightly modififed version of the evaluation and reference data creation codes.<br>
-- Cell#3: to create files with the reference texts.
-There are up to 5 references for each input triple set, each file contains one reference for a given input (5 files in total for English, 3 for Russian).
+**Cell#3**: to create files with the reference texts.
+There are up to 5 references for each input triple set, each file contains one reference for a given input (5 files in total for English, 3 for Russian).<br>
-- Cell#4: to run the evaluation; the parameter *small_test='yes'* allows for testing the code on a small dataset of 10 texts.
+**Cell#4**: to run the evaluation; the parameter *small_test='yes'* allows for testing the code on a small dataset of 10 texts.

 ## Input specifications